joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/understanding-the-protected-content-workflow.md

 Since there is no `DRMContentData` associated, invoking these `DRMManager` APIs will use the latest DRM module from the disk.
-This may become a problem if an update of the DRM module happens in the middle of the application’s DRM workflow.
+This may become a problem if an update of the DRM module happens in the middle of the application's DRM workflow.
 Consider the following scenario:

 1. The application creates a `DRMContentData` object `contentData1`, which uses